Continuous glucose monitor: China

 China develops and produces CGM systems.
 The first CGM system to be approved for the European Union is manufactured by Medtrum Technologies.
 The sensor's intended use is up to 14 days and measures glucose levels every 2 minutes via a smartphone application.
 Medtrum was founded in 2008 and is based in Shanghai, China.

 At the end of 2017, Medtrum introduced the TouchCare A6 CGM (later A7 or Slim in some countries) which measures glucose levels in the interstitial fluid up to 14 days.
 The TouchCare system comes with mobile applications, including a remote view application.
 The TouchCare system has glucose alerts and requires calibration every 24 hours.

-At the end of 2021 the Medtrum Nano was announced, a very slim device not requiring calibration, approved for up to 14 days use, with customisable glucose alerts.
+At the end of 2021 the Medtrum Nano was announced, a very slim device not requiring calibration, approved for up to 14 days use, with customizable glucose alerts.

 Medtrum makes both CGM and insulin pumps, both controlled by a single smartphone application which enables the user to monitor glucose levels and trigger insulin delivery in a closed-loop system.

 United Kingdom

 UK NICE guidelines introduced for the NHS in March 2022 in England and Wales advise that all Type 1 diabetic patients should be offered either flash glucose monitoring or CGM.
-People with Type 2 diabetes should be offered flash glucose monitoring or CGM if they use insulin twice daily or more, are otherwise advised to finger-prick eight times a day, have recurrent or severe hypoglycaemia, have impaired hypoglycaemia awareness, or cannot monitor their own blood sugar levels but they or a carer could use a scanning device.
+People with Type 2 diabetes should be offered flash glucose monitoring or CGM if they use insulin twice daily or more, are otherwise advised to finger-prick eight times a day, have recurrent or severe hypoglycemia, have impaired hypoglycemia awareness, or cannot monitor their own blood sugar levels but they or a caretaker could use a scanning device.
 Details differ in Scotland and Northern Ireland.